Ant Exterminator Cost: 2026 Treatment Prices

 Best for Occasional ants, minor trails Recurring infestations, carpenter ants

 Bottom line: DIY ant baits ($5 to $15) work well for minor ant problems.
 Place them along ant trails and near entry points.
 If you have carpenter ants, recurring infestations despite DIY efforts, or ants in hard-to-reach areas, professional treatment is the more reliable option.
+Our DIY vs. professional pest control guide covers how to decide when to call a pro.
+For carpenter ant damage specifically, see our carpenter ant treatment cost guide.
+Ant populations also attract spiders, so if you notice more spiders alongside ants, see our spider exterminator cost guide.
 For related pest issues, see our cockroach exterminator cost guide.

 How to Save on Ant Extermination